RaytoneDeadfall/DeadfallServerFiles/README.md

 profiles/SpawnerBubaku/SpawnerBubakuV2.json
 ```

-You can edit this file to change what creatures spawn and at what quantities.
+You can edit this file to change which creatures spawn and at what quantities.

-> **Note:** This mod can be run server-side only — clients do not need to install it.
 > **SpawnerBubaku** by Hunterz
 > https://steamcommunity.com/sharedfiles/filedetails/?id=2482312670

+> **Note:** This mod can be run as a server-side mod — clients do not need to install it.

 ### GasMasks Only *(recommended)*